theelims/PsychicMqttClient/README.md

 board_build.embed_files = src/certs/x509_crt_bundle.bin
 ```

 and configure `board_ssl_cert_source` to your needs.
-If you use your own collection copy the _.PEM / _.DEM certificate files to `./sss_certs`.
+If you use your own collection copy the \*.PEM / \*.DEM certificate files to `./ssl_certs`.
 The platformio build system will automatically compile the certificates into a binary file and embed them into the final binary.
 This can be later accessed in your code by

 ```cpp
 extern const uint8_t rootca_crt_bundle_start[] asm("_binary_src_certs_x509_crt_bundle_bin_start");